claritylab/lucida/README.md

     to a cluster of your own services, which have their own way of communication (which may not be Thrift!).
     In other words, as long as your service cluster exposes one node to the command center through Thrift, it is considered to be a Lucida service!

+  2. Add training data for your own query class.

+    We already prepare some sample training data in `lucida/commandcenter/data/`, but if you need to define a custom type of query that your service can handle, you should create the following file in the above directory:

+    ```
+    class_<NAME_OF_YOUR_QUERY_CLASS>.txt
+    ```

+    , and fill at least 40 pieces of text in it, each being one or several sentences asking about that query class.
+    For example, if your want to support